 What Is Root Canal Therapy?

 A natrual tooth is composed of several layers, all of which contribute to its healthy development and functioning.
 The outermost layers are the enamel and dentin; if decay reaches these parts, it can be repaired with a filling.
 But beneath those is the tooth pulp, a part of your tooth that contains nerves, blood vessels, and connective tissues.
-If this part of the tooth is damaged, root canal therapy is required to remove the tooth decay.
+If this part of the tooth is damaged, a root canal procedure is required to remove the tooth decay.

 When your teeth are initially growing, the tooth pulp supplies them with necessary nutrients.
 But adult teeth can receive those nutrients from tissues that surround the tooth.
 This is why, during root canals, a endodontist can safely remove the pulp from the tooth.

-When Would You Need Root Canals?
+When Would You Need a Root Canal?

 Pain is one of the main signs that your tooth needs root canal therapy.
 In the following situations, root canal treatment may be necessary: